 Long term can be considered to be open-ended and refer to any time scale greater than 4 years.
-The long term horizon includes the Science Based Target defined for achievement by 2030.
+The long term horizon includes the Science Based Target defined for achievement by 2030 and 2050 to reach Net-Zero.
+[Fixed row]